 - Intel Amplifier

-- Intel Amplifier XE (formerly VTune) allows you to perform performance analysis on multi-threaded applications (running in shared memory).
+- Intel Amplifier (formerly VTune) allows you to perform performance analysis on multi-threaded applications (running in shared memory).
 The analyzer also collects, analyzes, and displays hardware performance data from the system-wide view down to a specific function, module, or instruction.

 - Intel Advisor

 - Advisor allows you to identify optimization potential in your code (both multi-threadig and SIMD vectorization)

 - Vampir is the State-Of-The-Art Tool for tracing parallel programs based on MPI, OpenMP or CUDA, and serial programs.
 It is designed to provide accurate trace information of MPI and user function calls.
 The user interface and parallel processing of tracing data makes Vampir NG the most powerful tool for tracing.
 It includes the capability for performance-counter analysis based on PAPI.

 - Scalasca is an open-source project developed by the Jülich Supercomputing Centre which focuses on analyzing OpenMP, MPI and hybrid OpenMP/MPI parallel applications.
 Scalasca can be used to help identify bottlenecks by providing a number of important features: profiling and tracing of highly parallel programs; automated trace analysis that localizes and quantifies communication and synchronization inefficiencies; flexibility and integration with PAPI hardware counters for performance analysis.

 - IPM is a portable profiling infrastructure for parallel C and Fortran programs.
 It provides a low-overhead profile of the performance aspects and resource utilization.
 Communication, computation, and IO are its primary focus.
 Hardware counter are based on PAPI.

 - It is a lightweight and scalable MPI profiling library exclusively for MPI applications.
 It collects statistical information with minimal overhead.
 The trace data is small in ASCII and human-readable format.